Norms in motivic homotopy theory: Norms and localization

-\begin{proof} By Proposition~\ref{prop:localization-general}(2), it suffices to show that for every finite étale map $f\colon X \to Y$ and every $n\in\bb N$, the element $f_\otimes(n) \in \pi_{0,0}(\1_Y)[1/n]$ is invertible.
-Using the compatibility with Grothendieck's Galois theory, i.e., the natural transformation \eqref{eqn:GaloisSH} (together with Corollary \ref{cor:finiteGalois}), we reduce to showing the analogous statement for $f\colon X\to Y$ a finite covering map of profinite groupoids.
+\begin{proof} Using the compatibility with Grothendieck's Galois theory, i.e., the natural transformation \eqref{eqn:GaloisSH} (together with Corollary \ref{cor:finiteGalois}), we reduce to showing the analogous statement for $f\colon X\to Y$ a finite covering map of profinite groupoids.
 Since finite covering maps of profinite groupoids are defined at a finite stage (by definition), using Lemma \ref{lem:continuity} and the base change formula for norms, we can reduce to the case where $X$ and $Y$ are finite groupoids.
 We may then choose a finite covering map $Y\to \B G$ where $G$ is a finite group.

-It is thus enough to prove that for any finite group $G$ and any map of finite $G$-sets $f\colon X \to Y$, the element $f_\otimes(n) \in\rm A_G(Y)[1/n]$ is invertible, where $\rm A_G$ is the Burnside $G$-Tambara functor.
-This is claimed to be true in \cite[second to last sentence]{hill2014equivariant}.
-We give a proof of this claim in Lemma \ref{lemm:AG-units} below. \end{proof}
+It is thus enough to prove that for any finite group $G$ and any map of finite $G$-sets $f\colon X \to Y$, the elements $f_\otimes(n) \in\rm A_G(Y)[1/n]$ and $n \in\rm A_G(Y)[1/f_\otimes(n)]$ are invertible (the latter assuming $f$ surjective), where $\rm A_G$ is the Burnside $G$-Tambara functor.
+The former is claimed to be true in \cite[second to last sentence]{hill2014equivariant}.
+We give a proof of both claims in Lemma \ref{lemm:AG-units} below. \end{proof}